 - The temperature is neither too hot nor chilly

-- You drink a good amount of water before your begin, and you have a bottle ready to quench your thirst at any point when you are exercising
+- You drink a good amount of water before you begin, and you have a bottle ready to quench your thirst at any point when you are exercising

-- You are aware of your centre of gravity, so that you do not fall and topple over
+- You are aware of your center of gravity so that you do not fall and topple over

 - You are not too tired or feeling unwell